ibm-cloud-docs/BlockStorage/accessing_block_storage_linux.md

 7:0:0:101 sde 8:64 active undef running
 ```

-Check that the disks are present, and there should be two disks with the same identifier, and a /dev/mapper listing of the same size with the same identifier.
-The /dev/mapper device is the one that multipath sets up:
+Check that the disks are present.
+Confirm that there are two disks with the same identifier, and a `/dev/mapper` listing of the same size with the same identifier.
+The `/dev/mapper` device is the one that multipath sets up:

 ```
 # fdisk -l | grep Disk